Developing Bots

 Warning

-You can use bot.state to store any python variable type, however note that the item is not networked nor threadsafe so it is not recommended to have multiple tasks write to the same value in state at the same time.
+While you can use bot.state to store any python variable type, note that the item is not networked nor threadsafe, so it is not recommended to have multiple tasks write to the same value in state at the same time.

 Signing Transactions